HPCurtis/azure-database-migration797/README.md

 ## Restoring the data using Azure SQL database backup

 Recovery of the data was achieved by using azure portal and selecting the Azure Sql database resource.
-From the databses homepage I selected the *Restore option.
+From the databases homepage I selected the *Restore* option.
 This opens the Restore database window.
 Where I selcted to restore the dabase to two hours before as restore point.
 Finally a name has to be given to the the database which for this project was adventureworksreplica.
 Once the databse has been providoned you can see it in the avaible resources on the Azure home portal.
 To assess if the restoration has worked I used Azure data studio to conect to the database and check if the dbo.AWBuildVersion table was present and thuis restored.
 The replcia databse is now acts as the production database and thus the prodcution data base is deleted to avoid confusion when using the Azure portal.

 # Geo replication
 Geo Replication with Azure SQL databases is a powerful disaster recovery feature.
 It works by simple replicating the determined data base in a seperate geographical location.
 Protecting from data loss in the primary geographical location.

 ## Set up Geo-replication for Azure SQL database.
 Acheiving this with Azure services is fairly simple.
 I achieved it for this databse migration after genearting the restored SQL database.
 Selecting the the restored SQL database from the Azure portal.
 I selected the Replicas options under the data managment section.
-This takes you to another GUI with the options to generate a new SQL Server Where I specified the name and location of this new.
-Server for Geo Replication a different Region to the Intial Primary server must be selected.
-In my case i chose East US.
+This takes you to another GUI with the options to generate a new SQL Server where I specified the name and location of the new server for Geo Replication  to a different *Region* to the Initial Primary server must be selected.
+In my case I chose East US.

-Again SQL Authetication has to set up.
-Ok all this using the OK button and then select review + create and then create to generate the replication.
-Uisng the resource page succesful replcation can be checked by reviewing is the replcation has an associated primary database.
+Again SQL Authetication has to set up.Then I selected review + create and then create to generate the replication.
+Using the resource page successful replication can be checked by reviewing if the replication has an associated primary database.

 ## Failover/tailback Testing
 When generating a geo replicate it is important to test the system using a failover (awtiching the workload from primary region to the secondary region) and then a tailback (the reversion from the workload back to primary region after succesful failover)